 The final stage of the rental process involves setting a meeting for the final review and signing of the rental agreement.
 It’s worth mentioning that some last-minute changes are quite common at this stage.
 These must be duly noted to avoid future misunderstandings.
 In the majority of cases, most Maltese rental agreements usually go off without a hitch at this point.
 Once all has been reviewed and signed, payment can be carried out.
 You should now be all set to move into your new office space in Malta.
 Congrats!

-Malta boasts a number of favourable qualities which make it the ideal location for foreign businesses looking to relocate or expand their business activity to a central European locations that’s well-connected to the rest of the region.
+Malta boasts a number of favourable qualities which make it the ideal location for foreign businesses looking to relocate or expand their business activity to a central European location that’s well-connected to the rest of the region.